 AVANT enters into various types of financial instruments in the normal course of business.
-Fair values for cash, cash equivalents, accounts receivable, accounts payable and accrued expenses approximate carrying value at December 31, 2006 and 2005, due to the nature and the relatively short maturity of these instruments, other than long-term liabilities discussed in Note 11.
+The carrying amounts of AVANT's cash and cash equivalents, accounts receivable, accounts payable and accrued expenses approximate their fair values due to the short-term nature of these financial instruments.
+The estimated fair value of long-term liabilities is discussed in Note 10.